zoot101/snapraid-daily/README.md

 Input your desired user and group.
 If you're not sure about the group, leave it blank to use the default group for the user that was input.
-Alternatively, one can specify root to have the script run as root, or leave the user blank to automatically select root.
+Alternatively, one can specify root as the user to have the script run as root, or leave the user blank to automatically select root.

 If one wants to change the user and group that runs the service after the install,